Oloompa/mansa/backend/doc/candidate_approach.md

 - use a professional email checker like [mailboxlayer](https://mailboxlayer.com/)
 - add session management
 - add permission management
-- encrypt the password...
+- encrypt the password
-- switch typescript config to [project reference](https://www.typescriptlang.org/docs/handbook/project-references.html) in order to increase build speed (and immediate test running) (by side effect)
+- switch typescript config to [project reference](https://www.typescriptlang.org/docs/handbook/project-references.html) in order to increase build speed (and immediate test running speed) (by side effect)
+- add sign-out feature

+### Suggestions

+- Allow multiple users with same name.
+In real life homonyms exists.
+- Your email validation rule is not correct.
+It will accept wrong emails and refuse legit ones.
+- Don't limit password max length ...
+- and allow all characters
+- but ask for longer passwords ...
+- and refuse too weak passwords or passwords already known by dictionaries.

 ### Bonus

 I corrected some errors in your markdown:

-- spelling errors
+- spelling errors => you should use a spell extension
   - `charaters`
   - `lenght`
   - `consumming`
-- linter errors
+- lint errors => there are also linters for markdown
   - spaces
   - same head title used two times

+### Conclusion

+There was too much issues.
+I am pretty sure i forgot something.